meowcateatrat/elephant/README.md

 # Installation
 1. Build elephant.fda, or download a prebuilt one from GitHub Releases section.
-2. Install elephant.fda addon into FDM using its menu.
+2. Install elephant.fda addon into FDM using its menu (make sure you have the latest FDM installed).

 # Troubleshooting
 Can't download?
 Make sure that "Allow add-ons to use web browser cookies" option is enabled in FDM add-ons' settings.
 Beware that by enabling this option you run the risk of your account being banned (temporarily or permanently).
 Be mindful with the request rate and amount of downloads you make with an account.